changzeng/Patricia/README.md

 In fact,the above sentence is special case which is too simple to cover all kinds of situation.Consider the following case:<br>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;
 *int a = getNext()+a[0];*<br>
-In this case we couldn't know wheter the sentence is make sense by considering only this sentence in count cause we need more information.But we don't know where to get the information.So we need a separate process to determine wheter the program is make sense by take the whole program in count.
+In this case we couldn't know wheter the sentence is make sense by considering only this sentence in count cause we need more information.But we don't know where to get the information.So we need a separate process to determine wheter the program is make sense by take the whole program in count.<br>